-"The condition of your hair is often a reflection of the overall health of your body," says Jerrold D. Bass, a Fort Lauderdale, Florida-based master haircutter.
-Bass advises exercising, eating well, getting enough sleep, drinking lots of water and reducing stress to promote scalp health.
-Exercise also is a key component of improving health in people who have peripheral artery disease, which can cause hair loss on the legs.
+"The condition of your hair is often a reflection of the overall health of your body," says Jerrold Bass, a Fort Lauderdale, Florida-based master haircutter with three decades of experience.
+Bass recommends a non-sedentary lifestyle, drinking lots of water and taking steps to reduce stress as ways to promote scalp and hair health.

 Here are a few other things to keep in mind when it comes to exercise and hair loss.

 There's no evidence that exercise _causes_ hair loss.
 But when serious athletes fail to properly address their nutritional needs, or when regular folks try to drop a significant amount of weight in a short period of time, the shock to the system can have — ahem — hairy repercussions.

 "Crash diets are detrimental and can reflect in hair health," says Lee Cotton, RDN, in Stuart, Florida.
 "Over-exercising and not providing the body with the fuel needed can lead to hair loss or brittle hair," she adds.
 So, consuming a balanced diet rich in macronutrients (meaning protein, fat and carbohydrates) and micronutrients (vitamins and minerals) after working out is key.

 Extreme weight loss, unhealthy changes in diet and iron deficiency can all trigger Telogen Effluvium (TE), a condition in which hair follicles go into a resting phase prematurely and shed hair, according to Harvard Medical School.
 Female athletes are at especially high risk for being iron deficient.
 TE shows up as thinning hair all over the scalp.
 This shedding might not be even, with some areas of the scalp losing more hair than others.